-- o Quality and nature of the training to be provided and the institutional, departmental, and mentor-specific training environment, this includes available resources to support the applicant in their training (30 %) - o Quality and emphasis of applicant and originality of the research plan (40 %) - Significance of the question being studied, quality of the work plan and the impact-risk of the proposal, impact on the advancement of diverse science (30 %) - o Resubmissions will have the opportunity to provide a response to prior review - Award notifications: Prior to August 30, 2024
+- o Quality and nature of the training to be provided and the institutional. departmental, and mentor-specific training environment, this includes available resources to support the applicant in their training (30 %) - o Quality and emphasis of applicant and originality of the research plan (40 %) - o Significance of the guestion being studied, guality of the work plan and the impact-risk of the proposal, impact on the advancement of diverse science (30 %) - o Resubmissions will have the opportunity to provide a response to prior review - Award notifications: Prior to February 28, 2025 research supervisor and commitment to the applicant.

-Each Fellowship award must identify a primary mentor.
-The mentor should be experienced in conducting Alzheimer's and dementia research and in mentoring junior investigators.
-The application must include a 2-3 page statement from the selected mentor that includes information on their research qualifications, experience as a research supervisor and commitment to the applicant.
 This statement will be a significant part of the application review.
 The application must also include information to describe the mentor's research support relevant to the applicant's research plan and the nature and extent of supervision and training that he/she will provide during the period of the award.
 Only one primary mentor is allowed; however, additional team members who might function as mentors can be listed as key personnel.

+Each Fellowship award must identify a primary mentor.
+The mentor should be experienced in conducting Alzheimer's and dementia research and in mentoring junior investigators.
+The application must include a 2-3 page statement from the selected mentor that includes information on their research qualifications, experience as a